theefues/swe-project/README.md

-# rolling-cubes
+# Queen
-Example project for Software Engineering class.
+Assignment for Software Engineering course.

 &nbsp;

-Created on Linux, using Java 11.
+Created on Windows, using Java 11.

 &nbsp;